Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 ## MonsterVariants+
 - An Addon for Rob's [MonsterVariants](https://thunderstore.io/package/rob/MonsterVariants/)
+- Adds Custom Variants on top of Rob's Existing Variants
 - Killing a Variant now Gives rewards Depending on their Tier (Common, Uncommon & Rare)
 - (Note, Tiers are not mentioned in Rob's page, each Variant has a Tier assigned to it which cannot be changed via configuration.)
 - Rewards include Extra gold based off a Multiplier, Extra XP based off a Multiplier, & a Chance for an item to drop from the Variant (As if the Artifact of Sacrifice was Active).
-- Rewards Mildly Configurable, including the Gold Multiplier, the XP Multiplier, & the Item drop chances.
+- Rewards Configurable, including the Gold Multiplier, the XP Multiplier, & the Item drop chances.

 ##Features

 #Gold Bonus
 Recieve extra gold when killing a Variant, based off a Multiplier.
 Values Configurable, and the default values are:

 	- 1.3 for Common Variants
 	- 1.6 for Uncommon Variants
 	- 2.0 for Rare Variants

 #XP Bonus
 Recieve extra XP when killing a Variant, based off a Multiplier.
 Values Configurable, and the default values are:

 	- 1.3 for Common Variants
 	- 1.6 for Uncommon Variants
 	- 2.0 for Rare Variants